Frequently Asked Question

 Their washing machine has a top-loading horizontal axis design

-however it operates like the old fashion type.
-It uses less water and therefore
+top, however it operates like the old fashion type.
+It uses less water

 The substantially improved wash performance is due primarily

-is placed in an octagonal (eight sided) shaped water tub.
-This creates a
+which is placed in an octagonal (eight sided) shaped water tub.
+This creates

 the clothes load six times per revolution.
 Existing H-axis washers use a